SCEDC/ground-motion-packet/docs/specification/features/station.md

     <i>(list; required)</i>.</dd>
 </dl>

-<i><b>NOTE</b>: "depth" in the station geometry coordinates array is defined as
+> NOTE: "depth" in the station geometry coordinates array is defined as
-meters positive downward from the surface.
-This conforms with seismic metadata convention, but deviates from GeoJSON.</i>
+> meters positive downward from the surface.
+This conforms with seismic
+> metadata convention, but deviates from GeoJSON.

 Example: